stormtrooper42/stirl/README.md

 # Stirl

-Stirl is a blog system using PHP without framework.
+Stirl is a ultra light blog system using PHP without framework.

   - Easy
   - Free